Skip to main content

-With email link authentication, SignatureAPI sends recipients an email containing a direct link to their signing ceremony.
-When recipients click the link, they’re automatically authenticated and can proceed with signing documents.
-This is the default authentication method when creating envelopes.
-If you don’t specify a ceremony configuration, SignatureAPI automatically uses email link authentication.
+With email link authentication, SignatureAPI sends the recipient an email with a direct link.
+Clicking the link authenticates the recipient and opens their signing session.
+This is the default authentication method.
+If you don’t specify a ceremony configuration, SignatureAPI uses email link authentication automatically.

-• You want the simplest possible experience for recipients
+• You want the simplest experience for recipients.

-• You don’t need to control the ceremony URL or send it through other channels
+• You don’t need to control the ceremony URL or deliver it through other channels.

-You can create an email link ceremony automatically when you create a ceremony, or manually at a later time.
+You can create an email link ceremony automatically when creating an envelope, or manually using the Create Ceremony endpoint.

 // POST https://api.signatureapi.com/v1/envelopes